spences10/scottspence.com/copy/faq.md

 discuss.

 Want me to come on board on a contract basis?
 Sweet!
 I'm open to that!
-Depending on the setup I'd be looking for a day rate of **€389.50** or monthly rate of **€8,179.56**.
+Depending on the setup I'd be looking for a day rate of **€397** or monthly rate of **~€11,910** (day rate times 30).
 The rate has been calculated with holidays and public holidays built in.

 ---